The 5 best movies screening around Philadelphia this week

 Singer Freddie Mercury, guitarist Brian May, drummer Roger Taylor and bass guitarist John Deacon take the music world by storm when they form the rock 'n' roll band Queen in 1970.
 Hit songs become instant classics.
 When Mercury's increasingly wild lifestyle starts to spiral out of control, and Queen soon faces its greatest challenge yet - finding a way to keep the band together amid the success and excess.

-With a critical approval rating of 62 percent and an audience score of 90 percent on Rotten Tomatoes, Bohemian Rhapsody is well worth a watch.
-According to the site's overview of critic reviews, "Bohemian Rhapsody hits a handful of high notes, but as an in-depth look at a beloved band, it offers more of a medley than a true greatest hits collection."
+With a 62 percent critical approval rating and an audience score of 90 percent on Rotten Tomatoes, Bohemian Rhapsody is well worth a watch.
+The site's critical consensus has it that "Bohemian Rhapsody hits a handful of high notes, but as an in-depth look at a beloved band, it offers more of a medley than a true greatest hits collection."

-It's screening at UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Thursday, January 10.
+It's playing at UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Friday, January 11.
 Click here for showtimes and tickets.